olillin/prit-streck-backend/docs/API.md

   "type": string,
-  "id": int, // Numeric auto-incrementing id "createdBy": int, // Id of the user who created the transaction "createdTime": int // Timestamp when this transaction was created in ms "comment": string? // Optional comment
+  "id": int, // Numeric auto-incrementing id "createdBy": int, // Id of the user who created the transaction "createdTime": int, // Timestamp when this transaction was created in ms "removed": boolean, // The transaction is ignored for calculations such as user balances and item stock counts and it may be presented differently on the frontend
+  "comment": string? // Optional comment
 }
 ```